Discretionary Portfolio Management (DPM) Sustainability Disclosure

 Partnering with an external data vendor, we collect high quality data on carbon emissions, ESG ratings and climate value at risk.
 We develop the process to monitor both the climate-related risk and opportunities within our portfolios.
 Specifically, we:

-2. track an environmental risk watchlist to gauge the investees’ contributions to climate change across asset classes.
+2. track an environmental risk watchlist to gauge the investee companies’ contributions to climate change across asset classes.
 The watchlist includes the changes of ESG ratings and the top contributors of carbon emissions.

 The results of the above climate risk monitoring are discussed and analysed along other financial risks, for the team to make appropriate investment decisions.